Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Relation between eta/s and T**3/qhat

 \section{Relation between \texorpdfstring{$\eta/s$}{eta/s} and \texorpdfstring{$T^3/\qhat$}{T**3/qhat}}

-Finally, we explore the relation of $\qhat$ to the ratio of the specific shear viscosity to entropy density $\eta/s$.
-It's important to recognize that the jet quenching parameter $\qhat/T^3$ serves as a direct measure of the parton coupling strength within the medium.
+Finally, we explore the relation of elastic $\qhat$ to the ratio of the specific shear viscosity to entropy density $\eta/s$.
+It is important to recognize that the jet quenching parameter $\qhat/T^3$ serves as a direct measure of the parton coupling strength within the medium.
 Furthermore, generally one can anticipate that a higher coupling strength will correspond to a lower value of $\eta/s$ \cite{Majumder:2007zh}.

 In Ref. \cite{Muller:2021wri} it was proposed that in the weakly coupled limit $\eta/s$ is proportional to $T^3/\qhat$: